ClearBridge Focus Value ESG ETF (CFCV) To Go Ex-Dividend on March 25th

-ClearBridge Focus Value ESG ETF (BATS:CFCV – Get Free Report) declared a dividend on Friday, March 22nd, NASDAQ reports.
-Stockholders of record on Tuesday, March 26th will be paid a dividend of 0.0734 per share on Thursday, March 28th.
-The ex-dividend date of this dividend is Monday, March 25th.
+ClearBridge Focus Value ESG ETF (BATS:CFCV – Get Free Report) announced a dividend on Friday, March 22nd, NASDAQ reports.
+Shareholders of record on Tuesday, March 26th will be paid a dividend of 0.0734 per share on Thursday, March 28th.
+The ex-dividend date is Monday, March 25th.

-An institutional investor recently bought a new position in ClearBridge Focus Value ESG ETF stock.
-Susquehanna International Group LLP bought a new stake in ClearBridge Focus Value ESG ETF (BATS:CFCV – Free Report) during the fourth quarter, according to the company in its most recent disclosure with the SEC.
-The firm bought 6,900 shares of the company’s stock, valued at approximately $208,000.
+A hedge fund recently bought a new stake in ClearBridge Focus Value ESG ETF stock.
+Susquehanna International Group LLP acquired a new position in ClearBridge Focus Value ESG ETF (BATS:CFCV – Free Report) in the fourth quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor acquired 6,900 shares of the company’s stock, valued at approximately $208,000.

 ClearBridge Focus Value ESG ETF Company Profile